hajnaloltyan/space-travelers-hub/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/PabloBona/space-travelers/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project you can follow me on github for more.
+If you like this project please leave a star and a comment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>